avengineers/spl-core/docs/tutorials/hello_world_step_by_step.rst

 Include SPL-Core
 ----------------

-Update the ``CMakeLists.txt`` in the root directory to include SPL-Core:
+Replace the ``CMakeLists.txt`` in the root directory to include SPL-Core:

 .. code-block:: cmake